 Retinal Photography / Optos and Optical Coherence Tomography OCT are needed to properly diagnose and monitor for macular degeneration.
 We have all three at Skowron Eyecare.
 Retinal Photography / Optos will allow us to monitor and document any changes that present themselves on the surface.
-The OCT actually splits the eye into its layres and gives a cross section view of the macula, enabling us to see changes very early that are occuring beneath the surface of the eye.
-It is imperative that these changes be detected and treated early for preservation of the vision.
+The OCT actually splits the eye into its layers and gives a cross-section view of the macula, enabling us to see changes very early that is occurring beneath the surface of the eye.
+It is imperative that these changes be detected and treated early for the preservation of the vision.

 A. DRY FORM:

 - The dry form is usually less severe.